jecki/DHParser/documentation_src/manuals/transform.rst

 Declarative Tree-Transformation
 -------------------------------

-Declarative tree-transformations are realized via functions that take a :ref:`context <contexts>` as argument and which are organized in a dictionary that maps tag-names to sequences of such transformation functions which are called on every node with that tag-name.
+Declarative tree-transformations are realized via functions that take a :ref:`trail <trails>` as argument and which are organized in a dictionary that maps tag-names to sequences of such transformation functions which are called on every node with that tag-name.
 The tree as whole is traversed depth-first.
 Module :py:mod:`DHParser.transform` provides a large number of